-- Reports and notes relating to the individual's employment with the center; - The employee's starting and termination dates; - Required educational training for all disciplines including, but not limited to, orientation and annual trainings; - Documentation of the competency program; (must be completed prior to caring for the beneficiary and on an ongoing basis) - Results of any written or oral testing; and - Documentation of medical clearance for communicable diseases and up-to-date immunizations.
+- 9. Personnel actions, other appropriate materials; - 10.
+Reports and notes relating to the individual's employment with the center; - 11.
+The employee's starting and termination dates; - 12.
+Required educational training for all disciplines including, but not limited to, orientation and annual trainings; - 13.
+Documentation of the competency program; (must be completed prior to caring for the beneficiary and on an ongoing basis) - 14.
+Results of any written or oral testing; and - 15.
+Documentation of medical clearance for communicable diseases and up-to-date immunizations.